ckennelly/asymmetricfs/README.md

 Building
 ========

 `asymmetricfs` depends on boost and CMake at compile time.
 Google Test is pulled-in and built via a git submodule.
+As `asymmetricfs` uses the `vmsplice` syscall, a modern (3.8.0 or higher) version of Valgrind must be available.

 At runtime, `gpg` must be available in the path.